 - In another strip, when Gil and his father are about to enter a movie theater and the usher asks if they'll be buying any snacks, Gil says "No thanks, we brought our own."

-- Insult Backfire: Morgan tries to insinuate the Gil is too poor to afford up to date technology and suggests years from now, he might be able to afford a used one in a garage sale when its obsolete.
+- Insult Backfire: Morgan tries to insinuate the Gil is too poor to afford up to date technology and suggests years from now, he might be able to afford a used one at a garage sale when it's obsolete.
 To her anger, Gil thinks this is a good thing.